Partnerships

 School Community Partnership for Mental Health

 Since 2009, the School Community Partnership for Mental Health (SCPMH) has provided intensive, on-site mental wellness programs and mental health services to students and families in Milwaukee Public Schools.
-The partnership began in just four schools and has expanded to nearly 40 schools, including Kagel School.
+The partnership began in just four schools and has expanded to nearly 40 schools, including Kagel.

-As our school’s partner organization through the School Community Partnership for Mental Health, Sixteenth Street therapists spend two days per week at Kagel School, working with teachers, the school social worker, psychologist, counselor, and parent coordinator, to get to know students and families.
+Lutheran Social Services is our school’s partner organization through the School Community Partnership for Mental Health.
+Therapists spend two days per week at Kagel, working with teachers, the school social worker, psychologist, counselor, and parent coordinator, to get to know students and families.
 As trusted members of our school community, therapists bring age appropriate, evidence-based wellness workshops and therapies to students and families.